funkymrrogers/acd-backups/README.md

 ## TODO

-The encfs mount commands must be run at startup, and the `backup.sh` script can also be added to cron.
-This needs to be incorporated into this doc - including advice on a mount script and having systemd run that on boot, running backup scripts via cron with a simple `flock`
+~~The encfs mount commands must be run at startup, and the `backup.sh` script can also be added to cron.
+This needs to be incorporated into this doc - including advice on a mount script and having systemd run that on boot, running backup scripts via cron with a simple `flock`~~

---Restores are tricky.
+~~Restores are tricky.
 With a large dataset the ACD mount is very slow to list files.
 Some testing needs to be done to illustrate single file, single directory, and whole dataset restore.
-The single file and directory might reasonably come out of the encfs mount of the acd mount, however a whole dataset restore might use a single `acd_cli download` command writing to the `encfs --reverse` mount.--
+The single file and directory might reasonably come out of the encfs mount of the acd mount, however a whole dataset restore might use a single `acd_cli download` command writing to the `encfs --reverse` mount.~~

+Guide is complete, but automation could be increased.

 Pull requests appreciated for the TODO items.